 Celebrating 60 Years

-In 2022 Economics Arkansas celebrated 60 years of promoting economic literacy.
-To commemorate the milestone, we honored some of our longest supporters, produced a special publication, and
+In 2022, Economics Arkansas celebrated 60 years of promoting economic literacy.
+To commemorate the milestone, we honored some of our longest supporters and produced a special publication and tribute video.

 Mission & Vision